AI Summary

 Now, all you have to do to start accepting entries to your translated form is test it to see if everything works perfectly and then publish it.

-Method #2: Use the WPML Plugin to Translate Your Forms
+Method #2: Use the Universally Plugin to Translate Your Forms

 The above method is the fastest way to translate your forms.
-But if you need to translate your entire website, you’ll need a dedicated translation and languages plugin like WPML.
+But if you need to translate your entire website, you’ll need a dedicated translation and languages plugin like Universally.

 - Forms